ethanli83/EFSqlTranslator/README.md

 left outer join (
     select p.'BlogId'
     from Posts p
-    where p.'Content' != null
+    where p.'Content' is not null
     group by p.'BlogId'
 ) x0 on b.'BlogId' = x0.'BlogId'
-where x0.'BlogId' != null
+where x0.'BlogId' is not null
 ```

 ## filter on basic column value from multiple deep relation